-The decrease of average carbon stocks within a project area below levels associated with previously issued ERTs as a result of intentional, willful activity (e.g., harvesting, forest conversion) on the part of the Project Proponent or project owner(s).
+Intentional In the context of biological sequestration, the decrease of average carbon stocks within a project area below levels associated with previously issued ERTs as a result of intentional, willful activity (e.g., harvesting, forest conversion) on the part of the Project Proponent or project owner(s).
 When carbon stocks decline in this way (i.e., negative stocks, relative to previous reporting), it is assumed that the carbon is released back into the atmosphere.
 Willful withdrawal of a parcel or parcels from a PDA or aggregated project such that monitoring and verification will no longer be conducted for the minimum project term is automatically considered an intentional reversal and must be compensated per the provisions in the Project Proponent's Risk Mitigation Agreement with ACR.